I’ll never forget how my life with OCD began.

 What To Do If You Suspect OCD

-If you’re concerned that your worries or actions might be caused by OCD, the best course of action is to seek out a professional opinion, whether it’s a trained therapist or even, as Kissen suggests, “starting with your primary care provider.”
+If you’re concerned that your worries or actions might be caused by OCD, or consistently wondering how to stop intrusive thoughts, the best course of action is to seek out a professional opinion.
+This can be helpful, whether it’s a trained therapist or even, as Kissen suggests, “starting with your primary care provider.”
 They will be able to supply an official assessment, diagnosis, and treatment plan, which may include therapy, medication, or both.

 One of the most effective treatments for OCD is exposure and response prevention therapy (ERP).
 ERP exposes you to the thoughts, images, or situations that cause fear while not taking compulsive action to relieve the anxiety.
 Using our stove example, in ERP you might be asked to only check the stove one time.
 While this will cause high levels of fear at first, over time when the house does not burn down after checking the stove once instead of 12 times, the anxiety lessens.
 With repeated exposures, eventually the symptoms of OCD will no longer control a person’s life.